Totoual/oef-sdk-python/docs/source/user/communication-protocols.rst

 Using general-purpose messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The OEF Node provides a way to exchange information via the method :func:`~oef.agents.Agent.send_message`.
+The OEF Node provides a way to exchange information via the method :func:`~oef.agents.OEFCoreInterface.send_message`.

 Let's call `Sender` the sender agent and `Recipient` the recipient agent.

-The `Sender` can send the message by using the :func:`~oef.agents.Agent.send_message`.
+The `Sender` can send the message by using the :func:`~oef.agents.OEFCoreInterface.send_message`.
 Then, the OEF Node will forward it to the `Recipient`.
 When the `Recipient` agent call the function
 :func:`~oef.agents.Agent.run`, then it will start to read from the connection with the OEF Node, and the
-:func:`~oef.agents.Agent.on_message` handler is called.
+:func:`~oef.core.DialogueInterface.on_message` handler is called.

 Here's the code snippet that shows how the `Sender` can send a simple message.